lightning-tv/vue/docs/essentials/events.md

 ## Renderer Events

-In addition to the Lifecycle events from SolidJS, the Lightning Renderer offers additional events for you to tie into using `onEvents` array:
+In addition to the Lifecycle events from VueJS, the Lightning Renderer offers additional events for you to tie into using `onEvents` array:

 ```jsx
 <View onEvents={[